Wondermongering/latent-exploration-stack/README.md

 ## 8  | License

-Code is released under the [MIT License](LICENSE).
-Documentation is dual‑licensed **MIT + CC‑BY‑SA 4.0** to encourage remixing while preserving attribution.
+Code is released under **MIT + CC‑BY‑SA 4.0** to encourage remixing while preserving attribution.

 ---